biagimarco/hmm-fitter/README.md

 - <n_states>: number of hidden states
 - <input_file>: input file name
 - <output_file>: output file name
+- <n_multi_start>: number of runs from distinct initial condition.
+The HMM with best score is selected

 Note that the input file need to contains a line for each sequence.
 Elements of the same sequence are comma separated.